pzivich/pzivich.github.io/pages/robins86.md

 ![Screenshot5](../assets/images/robins1986/s7_i5.png)

-The section ends with the note that we can see if the observed G_B is compatible with a proposed randomization scheme.
+The section ends with the note that we can see if the observed $G_B$ is compatible with a proposed randomization scheme.
 Section 8 goes on to discuss this and when standard analyses (ignoring time-vary confounding) are valid.

 ## 8: WHEN CAN I IGNORE THE METHODOLOGISTS